Seebeck Effect in Nanomagnets: Results

-In the following we apply Eq.~(\ref{set2}) to the Seebeck effect in nanoscale ferromagnets assuming their size to be smaller than the spin diffusion length.
-In this case the spin-flip scattering may be neglected~\cite{Hatami2010}.
-For now we disregard $\boldsymbol\nabla T^s$ but return to its effects at the end.
-We adopt open-circuit conditions in all direction but thermal contacts to two heat reservoirs at both ends that control the applied temperature gradient.
-Under these conditions charge and spin currents vanish everywhere in the sample and
+In the following we apply Eq.~(\ref{set2}) to the Seebeck effect in nanoscale magnets assuming their size to be smaller than the spin diffusion length.
+In this case the spin-flip scattering may be disregarded~\cite {Hatami2010}.
+We focus first on longitudinal transport and disregard $ \boldsymbol{\nabla }T^s$.
+However, we also discuss transverse (Hall) effects as well as the spin temperature gradient below.
+We adopt open-circuit conditions for charge and spin transport under a temperature gradient.
+Charge currents and, since we disregard spin-relaxation, spin currents vanish everywhere in the sample: